Berlin Pride: History

+Mottoes and Attendance at CSD Berlin

+In the early years, the Berlin CSD was a relatively small event.
+From 400 participants in 1979, the number slowly grew to 5,000 people in 1989.
+It was only from the mid-1990s that the Berlin CSD gave itself an annual motto.

+The number of participants and mottos from 1990:

 Events

 CSD Berlin comprises several events, taking place within the framework of the month-long Pride Festival, usually starting at the end of May.
 Pride Week is the final week of the festival, ending with the CSD Parade.
 The CSD Gala has been taking place since 2011, and is organised in co-operation with the Friedrichstadt Show Palace.

 In the same month both Kreuzberg Pride and Gay Night at the Zoo are held.
-More gay festivals in Berlin include Folsom Europe, and Easter in Berlin.
+More gay festivals in Berlin include Easter Berlin.

 Organization

 All CSD events are organised by the Berliner CSD e.V.
 (Berlin LGBT Pride Association).
 The organization was formed at the end of 1999.
 The association was meant to relieve the three previous coordinators: the "Sonntags-Club", "LSVD" and "Mann-o-Meter", who had been organizing the "CSD Berlin" from 1994 to 1999.

 Each year, the theme, motto and political demands of the CSD Parade are determined in so-called Pride Forums.
 These are open meetings that can be attended by anyone.